Picking Up the Jellyfish

 • Achieving further storage efficiency by leveraging cloud storage for their large flat file analytic data on AWS S3.

 • Moving their largest workloads that run inefficiently on Python by migrating those jobs to Spark.
-This can be achieved in both Domino Data Labs (on-premise) and on Amazon EMR (in the cloud).
+This can be achieved in both Domino Data Labs (on-premise) and on Amazon Glue, Lake Formation, and EMR (in the cloud).

 • Designing and writing their net new workloads to leverage best practices from the beginning so that they don’t build up more technical debt related to their analytics data and workloads.

 Want to learn more about these best practices?
-Click here to learn more about Corios Rosetta.
-Or email me today at president@coriosgroup.com.
+Email me today at president@coriosgroup.com.

 Robin Way